sumar001/sumar001/README.md

   - Work with large, complex datasets to solve real-world problems

-💡 I'm passionate about data-driven impact in the public sector and open to opportunities where I can apply my skills in analytics, automation, and machine learning.
+💡 I'm passionate about data-driven impact and open to opportunities where I can apply my skills in analytics, automation, and machine learning.

 📩 I can be reached at saadumar642@gmail.com